 Lexington real estate is some of the most expensive in South Carolina, although Lexington house values don't compare to the most expensive real estate in the U.S.

 Also of interest is that Lexington has more people living here who work in computers and math than 95% of the places in the US.

 Lexington is a very ethnically-diverse town.
 The people who call Lexington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lexington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lexington include German, English, Italian, and Scottish.
+Important ancestries of people in Lexington include German, English, Irish, European, and Italian.

 The most common language spoken in Lexington is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.